×

 Swot Analysis of "Dispelling Misconceptions and Providing Guidelines for Leader Reward and Punishment Behavior" written by Nathan P. Podsakoff, Philip M. Podsakoff, Valentina Kuskova includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Punishment Behaviors facing as an external strategic factors.
 Some of the topics covered in Dispelling Misconceptions and Providing Guidelines for Leader Reward and Punishment Behavior case study are - Strategic Management Strategies, Leadership, Motivating people and Leadership & Managing People.

-Some of the macro environment factors that can be used to understand the Dispelling Misconceptions and Providing Guidelines for Leader Reward and Punishment Behavior casestudy better are - – wage bills are increasing, there is backlash against globalization, talent flight as more people leaving formal jobs, increasing transportation and logistics costs, increasing inequality as vast percentage of new income is going to the top 1%, cloud computing is disrupting traditional business models, customer relationship management is fast transforming because of increasing concerns over data privacy, challanges to central banks by blockchain based private currencies, increasing energy prices, etc
+Some of the macro environment factors that can be used to understand the Dispelling Misconceptions and Providing Guidelines for Leader Reward and Punishment Behavior casestudy better are - – banking and financial system is disrupted by Bitcoin and other crypto currencies, there is increasing trade war between United States & China, increasing transportation and logistics costs, technology disruption, wage bills are increasing, talent flight as more people leaving formal jobs, competitive advantages are harder to sustain because of technology dispersion, cloud computing is disrupting traditional business models, there is backlash against globalization, etc

 12 Hrs